micdoodle8/Galacticraft/CONTRIBUTING.md

 * questions and general support issues - go to http://forum.micdoodle8.com/index.php?forums/support.5/ for that
 * problems downloading or launching the mod: the mod works, if it is not working for you that's a support issue for the forum
 * questions about when a 1.8 version or more planets will come - see http://forum.micdoodle8.com/index.php?threads/when-will-the-next-update-when-will-new-planets-rockets-mobs-or-whatever-be-added.3753/
-* communicating with micdoodle8 or asking for modpack permissions etc - use other communication channels like Twitter or email
+* communicating with micdoodle8 or asking for modpack permissions etc - use other communication channels like Twitter or email.
+Modpack permissions can also be found here: http://wiki.micdoodle8.com/wiki/Modpack_Permission

-We make an exception here for developers / collaborators on other mods making compatibility suggestions or questions - those are always welcomed.
-Likewise if you're a coder planning a Pull Request you are welcome to open an issue to discuss it first.
+On the questions and suggestions thing, we make an exception for developers of other mods making compatibility suggestions or questions - those are always welcomed and the Issues list is a good place for that.
+Likewise if you're a coder planning a Pull Request for Galacticraft you are welcome to open an issue to discuss it first.

 Translation fixes
 -----------------